 Don’t try to do it all overnight.
-Instead, gradually incorporate these simple swaps.
+Instead, gradually incorporate the following simple swaps.
 Your wallet will thank you.

 1. Frozen vegetables instead of fresh

-Unless you grow your own or shop from a farmers market, frozen veggies are nutritionally superior.
+Unless you grow your own or shop from a farmers market, frozen veggies can be nutritionally superior.
 That’s because they’re picked at their peak and immediately frozen.

 By contrast, the vegetables in the supermarket could be somewhat old by the time they get to your table.
 And you’ll pay a premium for this “fresh” produce.